-Externship hours range from Monday through Friday between the hours of 6:00 AM - 10:00 PM and will vary depending upon site.

-Externship requires at least 32 hours weekly.
+Externship hours range from Monday through Sunday between the hours of 6:00 AM - 10:00 PM depending on site.
+Externship requires a minimum of 32 hours weekly.

 Capstone

 The mandatory capstone course takes place on Fridays from 9:00am -12:00pm (on campus).